nedjwab/MyPortfolio/README.md

 ### Install
 Download the zip file.
 extract the folder.
-go to the index.html file .
+go to the index.html file.

 ### Prerequisites